PEXANE2/azure-docs.tr-tr/articles/active-directory/develop/tutorial-v2-angular.md

     ```
 ## <a name="sign-in-a-user"></a>Kullanıcı oturumu açma

-Kullanıcı oturumu açmak `AppComponent` için aşağıdaki kodu ekleyin:
+`AppComponent`Kullanıcı oturumu açmak için aşağıdaki kodu ekleyin:

 ```javascript
 export class AppComponent implements OnInit {